rclone/rclone/docs/content/crypt.md

 This is so you can work out which encrypted names are which decrypted names just in case you need to do something with the encrypted file names, or for debugging purposes.

+## Backing up a crypted remote ##

+If you wish to backup a crypted remote, it it recommended that you use `rclone sync` on the encrypted files, and make sure the passwords are the same in the new encrypted remote.

+This will have the following advantages

+  * `rclone sync` will check the checksums while copying
+  * you can use `rclone check` between the encrypted remotes
+  * you don't decrypt and encrypt unecessarily

+For example, let's say you have your original remote at `remote:` with the encrypted version at `eremote:` with path `remote:crypt`.
+You would then set up the new remote `remote2:` and then the encrypted version `eremote2:` with path `remote2:crypt` using the same passwords as `eremote:`.

+To sync the two remotes you would do

+    rclone sync remote:crypt remote2:crypt

+And to check the integrity you would do

+    rclone check remote:crypt remote2:crypt

 ## File formats ##